siftrics/sight/README.md

 The cost of the service is $0.50 per 1,000 pages, which is one third the price of Google Cloud Vision and Amazon Textract.

-The accuracy and capability of the Sight API is comparable to Goolge Cloud Vision.
+The accuracy and capability of the Sight API is comparable to Google Cloud Vision.
 It can handle human handwriting.

 ## Building from Source